irfandeen/tp/docs/team/irfandeen.md

 # Irfan Deen - Project Portfolio Page

 ## 📌 Product Overview
-LogJob (LJ) is a desktop app for managing job applications, optimized for use via a Command Line Interface (CLI)
+LogJob (LJ) is a desktop app for managing job applications, optimized for use via a Command Line Interface (CLI).
+If you can type fast, LJ can get your job application management tasks done faster than traditional GUI apps.

 ## 🚀 Summary of Contributions